acmattson3/handwriting-data/README.md

 ## How to Use

+**For more information** on how I accomplished what I did and what I accomplished, check out [my website post about it](https://www.andrew-mattson.com/projects/programming/handwriting_project).

 ### Data Creation

 There are two ways to generate handwriting data.
 The first (and easiest) way is by using data_collection.html.
 You can download this html and open it locally in a browser, or access it [here](https://acmattson3.github.io/handwriting-data/).
 You can then follow the instructions in [the README in the prompts directory](https://github.com/acmattson3/handwriting-data/tree/main/prompts#preparing-data).